 As we all know, destination weddings can get pricey.
 You don’t want your big day to empty your friends’ and family members’ bank accounts, so consider everyone’s budget - not just your own - when choosing the location for your big day.
 Pro tip: finding accommodations that offer price cuts when you purchase a block of rooms is never a bad idea.

 Keeping things intimate is key for destination weddings as they involve a lot of planning and coordination for all parties involved.
 Skip sending out RSVPs to your second cousins and coworkers and only invite your nearest and dearest.
 If you want to throw a massive event, staying close to home may be a better option.

 Send out invites early

-Sending out your save the dates early is especially imperative when you’re hosting an event out of town.
+One of the more important destination wedding etiquette tips is sending out your save the dates early when you’re hosting an event out of town.
 Your guests will need time to sort out their schedules and get their travel plans in order, so giving them about ten months notice is a good idea.
 Follow up with your invitations about three months in advance so that they have ample time to RSVP.

 Give your guests necessary info in advance

 This is the perfect time to put your wedding website to use.
 Give your guests links to info on the customs and culture, emergency numbers, weather and itinerary so they’ll be just as in the know as you are.
 You’ll want to do this well in advance so that they know what to pack and plan for.

 You don’t want to leave your guests stranded in a new city or country to fend for themselves.
 It’s a good idea to give them clothing suggestions, the best way to reach you while on the trip, directions to their accommodations and any extra info they may find useful or interesting.
 If you’re feeling super hospitable (and have room in your budget) leave a welcome basket in their room and/or host an arrival dinner.
 This will make them feel loved and appreciated.